timvgl/CuXRFT/docs/source/usage.rst

 |   The name(s) of the data_var(s) to calculate the (i)FFT(s) from.
 Will be ignored if ``data`` is a *xarray.DataArray*.
 |   If no value is provided, all data_vars in ``data`` will be used.
 Will be ignored if ``FFT_dims`` is a *dict*.

-``maxNPSize``
-"""""""""""""

-| *int*,
-|   The maximal size of the numpy array the ``data`` will be chunked into internally.
-This depends on the used GPU and its memory.
-|   The larger the GPU memory, the larger this number.
-If the (i)FFT crashes due to the lack of GPU memory try to decrease this value.

 ``delayed``
 """""""""""